-Home and hospital instruction is a short term service for students who will be out of school more than 10 consecutive school days for medical reasons.
+Home and hospital instruction is a short term service for students who will be out of school more than 10 consecutive school days for medical reasons or who, due to medical reasons, are anticipated to miss at least 10 days of school on an ongoing intermittent basis during the school year.
 Pregnant students may be eligible for homebound instruction and are encouraged to continue their education.
 High School District 211 is committed to eliminating barriers to the education of pregnant students.